Introduction

 Advantages of Integrated Circuits (ICs)

-- Miniaturization:ICs are composed of multiple electronic components that are etched onto a single silicon chip.
-Therefore, these chips are thinner and occupy less space in the electronic devices.
+- Miniaturization:Engineers etch multiple electronic components onto a single silicon chip to create integrated circuits (ICs).
+As a result, these chips become thinner and occupy less space in electronic devices.

 - High Reliability:The smaller size of ICs allots few connection lines, condensing the risk of loose connections.
 And this, in turn, results in a more reliable product.

-- Low Power Consumption:Modern integrated circuits, on average, are more power efficient than older ones based on discrete components thereby improving power efficiency of electronic devices.
+- Low Power:Modern integrated circuits, on average, are more power efficient than older ones based on discrete components thereby improving power efficiency of electronic devices.

 - Cost-Effective Manufacturing:A method used to manufacture many ICs is through semiconductor fabrication methods.
 This is a more effective and affordable method to produce each individual unit.